helmutstrasser/bureaucratic/README.md

 |------------|-------------|-------------------------------------------------------------------------------------------------------------------------------------|
 | Backend UX | yes         | Requiring `tt_content.header` makes records with "title" `[No title]` in list view belongs to the past                              |
 | Backend UX | yes         | `tt_content.header` with `tt_content.header_layout` set to "Hidden" `0` still allows disabled/hidden titles in the website frontend |

+## Disabled backend functionality

+* No direct uploads in backend forms.
+An editor have to upload files within the TYPO3 filelist module

+### What the hell?

+Haven direct upload forms in backend forms motivates lazy backend editors to not structure their assets (files).
+There are possibilities to add folders in the uplaod UI but most of the users do not take care of this things.

+---

 # Frontend